About

 She brings together all the many good reasons she discovered for not passing laws in the song First, Do No Harm.

-Carla Howell was a leading political figure in her then-home state of Massachusetts where she spearheaded a series of statewide citizen initiatives, also known as ballot measures, which were the boldest, most substantial statewide tax cut proposals ever placed on an election ballot in America
+Carla Howell was a leading political figure in her former home state of Massachusetts where she spearheaded a series of statewide citizen initiatives, also known as ballot measures, which were the boldest, most substantial statewide tax cut proposals ever placed on an election ballot in America.

 Two of these initiatives (2002, 2008) were “Question 1” on the ballot and would have completely abolished the state’s 5.3% income tax.
 The third, “Question 3” (2010), would have cut the state’s sales tax from 6.25% to 3%.